Finite group actions on homology spheres and manifolds with nonzero Euler characteristic: Actions of finite groups on acyclic manifolds and on compact manifolds with

 \begin{theorem} Let $X$ be a compact connected smooth manifold, possibly with boundary, and satisfying $\chi(X)\neq 0$.
-There exists a constant $C$ such that any finite group acting smoothly and effectively on $X$ has an abelian subgroup of index at most $C$. \end{theorem} \begin{proof} Let $\cC$ be the set of all finite subgroups of $\Diff(X)$.
+There exists a constant $C$, depending only on the dimension of $X$ and on $H^*(X;\ZZ)$, such that any finite group acting smoothly and effectively on $X$ has an abelian subgroup of index at most $C$. \end{theorem} \begin{proof} Let $\cC$ be the set of all finite subgroups of $\Diff(X)$.
 We will again deduce the theorem from Corollary \ref{cor:TM-abelian}, so we only need to prove that $\pP(\cC)\cup\aA(\cC)$ satisfies the Jordan property.

 To prove that $\pP(\cC)$ satisfies the Jordan property, let $s:=q^e$ be the biggest prime power dividing $\chi(X)$.
 Let $p$ be any prime, and consider a $p$-group $G\in\pP(G)$.
 By Lemma \ref{lemma:one-big-stabiliser}, there is a point $x\in X$ whose stabiliser $G_x$ satisfies $[G:G_x]\leq p^r$, where $p^r$ divides $\chi(X)$.
 In particular, $[G:G_x]\leq s$.
 By Lemma \ref{lemma:linearization} there is an inclusion $G_x\hookrightarrow\GL(T_xX)\simeq\GL(n,\RR)$, where $n=\dim X$.
-By the same argument as in the proof of Theorem \ref{thm:R-n}, there is an abelian subgroup $A\subseteq G_x$ of index $[G_x:A]\leq C_n$ (with $C_n$ depending only on $n$) and which can be generated by $n$ elements.
+By the same argument as in the proof of Theorem \ref{thm:R-n}, there is an abelian subgroup $A\leq G_x$ of index $[G_x:A]\leq C_n$ (with $C_n$ depending only on $n$) and which can be generated by $n$ elements.
 Hence, $\pP(\cC)$ satisfies $\jJ(sC_n,n)$.

 We now prove that $\aA(\cC)$ satisfies the Jordan property.
 Let $G\in\aA(\cC)$.
-There exist two distinct primes $p$ and $q$, an abelian $p$-Sylow subgroup $P\subseteq G$, and a normal abelian $q$-Sylow subgroup $Q\subseteq G$, such that $G=PQ$.
+There exist two distinct primes $p$ and $q$, an abelian $p$-Sylow subgroup $P\leq G$, and a normal abelian $q$-Sylow subgroup $Q\leq G$, such that $G=PQ$.
 By the arguments used before (involving Lemma \ref{lemma:one-big-stabiliser}) there is a point $x\in X$ whose stabiliser $Q_x$ satisfies $[Q:Q_x]\leq s$ for some positive integer $s$ depending only on $\chi(X)$.
 Since $Q_x$ is abelian and we have an inclusion $Q_x\hookrightarrow\GL(T_xX)$, we know that $Q_x$ can be generated by $n$ elements.
 Define

 By the arguments at the end of the proof of Corollary \ref{cor:TM-abelian}, we have $[Q_x:Q']\leq (s!)^n$.
-Since $Q'\subset Q_x$, we have $x\in X^{Q'}$, so $X^{Q'}$ is nonempty.
+Since $Q'\leq Q_x$, we have $x\in X^{Q'}$, so $X^{Q'}$ is nonempty.
 Also, $Q'$ does not contain any elementary $q$-group of rank greater than $n$ (because it is a subgroup of $G_x$), so it can be generated by $n$ elements.
 By Lemma \ref{lemma:cohom-no-augmenta} we have